GenTrajSim/UOP/README.md

 The "Uni-OP_v0.2_testing.py" is the main program of the prediction module.

 THe "cont_test.pl" and "cont_test.sh" are control programs that predict configurations in batches.

+In "cont_test.sh" line 32, The working path is specified in "only1". i.e. SAVE/MultiPT/only1/.

+In "cont_test.sh" line 35 {1..1}, this sets the total number of configurations that need to be processed. i.e. can change to "{1..n}"

 ![modelfig](https://github.com/user-attachments/assets/4754cb09-5e62-43da-96cf-d8a7ee7a2e30)